Esplanade

 No analysis available

-I looked for explicit short-term rental language such as STR permitted, vacation rental allowed, NUC/TVU, hotel rental programs, and minimum-stay references.
-The remarks do not mention any allowance for short-term rentals, so based on the public listings there is no evidence that STR is allowed.
+I looked for short-term rental indicators such as STR permitted, vacation rental allowed, NUC, TVU, or hotel-rental language and found none.
+Based on the public remarks alone, there is no evidence that short-term rentals are allowed.

 No analysis available